dudkinox/dudkinox/README.md

 😎 ☕️

-I'm not good at Everything coding.
+I'm not good at English.

 You can follow me on my FB, [Suphanat Chinnarach](https://web.facebook.com/blind.vlltar).